kubernetes/enhancements/keps/sig-storage/661-statefulset-volume-resize/README.md

 ### API server validation relaxation
 Modifications would be made to `ValidateStatefulSetUpdate` in order to allow changes in the storage size of the volume in the `VolumeClaimTemplates`.
-The new requested size will be validated to prevent a user from shrinking the volume.

 ### StatefulSet controller changes
 The `sync` function in the `StatefulSetController` runs the reconciliation to match the current